Morris K. and Stewart L. Udall Foundation Undergraduate Scholarship

 Description

 Each year, the Udall Foundation anticipates awarding 55 scholarships of up to $7,000 each to sophomore and junior level college students committed to careers related to the environment, tribal policy, or Native American health care.
-Must be nominated by the UW.
+Udall applicants must be nominated by the UW.

 Scholarships are offered in any of three categories: